-SSE 127 Political and Legal Aspects of Drug Use /3 cr. hrs.
+SSE 127 Political and Legal Aspects of Drug Use /3 cr. hrs./3 periods (3 lec.)

 Overview of the political and legal aspects of drug use and abuse, both current and historical.
 Emphasis on the influence of political pressure, economics, civil liberties, court decisions and current thinking affecting drug use.